poornimashah/SMS-SPAM-CLASSIFIER/README.md

 The confusion matrix in percentage form illustrated the distribution of false positives and false negatives.

 ## 9. Cross Validation

 Cross-validation was performed to assess model performance and variance.
 The mean accuracy score of the Random Forest Classifier was calculated.

-## 10. Model Saving
-The trained Random Forest Classifier model was saved using the joblib library.

 ### Conclusion
 In conclusion, the developed SMS spam classifier successfully differentiates between spam and ham messages with high accuracy and precision.
 The Random Forest Classifier emerged as the best-performing model, providing consistent results on both training and test data.
-This project showcases the effectiveness of NLP techniques and machine learning algorithms in tackling text classification tasks.
+This project showcases the effectiveness of machine learning algorithms in tackling text classification tasks.

-#### Future Work
+### Future Work

 Further hyperparameter tuning could be performed to optimize model performance.
 Ensemble methods or deep learning architectures could be explored for potential improvements.
 The model could be integrated into a messaging platform or email client for practical use.